 Q. What is the process for determining a time estimate?

 A. You’ll want to determine how well each of those elements I just mentioned match your business processes.
 Each have an impact on time.
 A company also needs to define the type of reporting and dashboard capabilities it will need and determine if there are custom reports that will need to be configured within the ERP system.

-Additionally, the client should present an exact number of business users to allow the implementation team to identify added complexities.
+Additionally, you should present an exact number of business users to allow the implementation team to identify added complexities.
 Each of those users will need to be trained on the new system.
-The client should utilize an experienced partner who can ensure all user tasks are completed on time.
+Your business should utilize an experienced partner who can ensure all user tasks are completed on time.